Silver Bulletin #1

 Regardless of whether this hypothesis holds true, I’m confident Modern Monetary Theory (MMT) is going to send all asset classes higher and higher.
 MMT doesn’t make any sense to me.
 Surely it’s a giant house of cards.
 But hey, so is the US dollar.
 To get returns, we gotta ride the dragon and hope we don’t get burnt.

-If I had it my way, I’d be outta the public markets completely and own only profitable small companies. (if you know any small business owner who wants to sell out, speak to me!
-We’re interested to make an offer!)
+If I had it my way, I’d be outta the public markets completely and own only profitable small companies.
+(If you know any small business owner who wants to sell, speak to me!
+We’re interested in making an offer!)

-I’d rather have a stress free portfolio growing at 30%/year and be out sailing everyday than to have a 50%/year portfolio that I’m constantly stressing over and having to rebalance.
+I’d rather have a stress-free portfolio growing at 30%/year and be out sailing every day than have a 50%/year portfolio that I’m constantly stressing over and having to rebalance.

 #TECH

-I work in recruitment and I hate it.
+I work in recruitment, and it’s hard.
 Everything about recruitment is so broken.
-It’s so awesome to see startups tackling this space with actual disruptive tech as opposed to fancy ERP-esque tools which don’t fix any of the root issues (looking at you, workday)
+It’s so awesome to see startups tackling this space with actual disruptive tech rather than fancy ERP-esque tools that don’t fix any of the root issues (looking at you, Workday).

 It’s super hard to recruit well.
-But every time we’ve put in the effort, it’s paid off 10-fold.
-I recently wrote a detailed blogpost about how to recruit well over here.
+But every time we’ve put in the effort, it’s paid off tenfold.
+I recently wrote a detailed blog post about how to recruit well over here.

-A company is nothing more than a group of people. (more so for a white-collar knowledge based company).
-If I had more time & resources, I’d work hard at building a recruitment solution similar to eightfold.
+A company is nothing more than a group of people (more so for a white-collar, knowledge-based company).
+If I had more time and resources, I’d work hard at building a recruitment solution similar to Eightfold.
 The market is huge.
 There’s space for several players.

 Definitely going to be watching this company very closely.